 Related read: Eco-Friendly Travel: Plastic Free Products And Habits To Adopt Now

 Pack light and think in layers

 Wherever you’re going, you always strive to stay comfortable as well as safe.
 However, certain packing tricks apply no matter the weather conditions and the destination.
 One of the main ways to help reduce your carbon footprint is by packing light and smart for your next travel adventure while keeping comfort in mind.
-Choose sustainable, durable, long-lasting fabrics such as cotton, bamboo, linen, and hemp, opt for light layers that can help you stay warm (or fresh) in any climate, and ditch anything that’s made with toxic dyes, polluting fabrics, or in an unsustainable fashion.
+Choose sustainable products and durable, long-lasting fabrics such as cotton, bamboo, linen, and hemp, opt for light layers that can help you stay warm (or fresh) in any climate, and ditch anything that’s made with toxic dyes, polluting fabrics, or in an unsustainable fashion.

 Of course, this is one of those long-term learning curves that your eco-minded lifestyle comes with.
 When you choose to ditch mass-produced garments made in inhumane conditions that harm both people and Mother Nature, you need to start learning about the brands you buy from.
 Once you become the master of label-reading, you’ll know which brands to trust, which fabrics protect our planet, and which garments will last the longest.

 Focusing on light layers and packing less in general means you can hand-wash your garments to wear them more often during your travels.
 Finally, get a durable, lightweight travel bag or a backpack, and opt for lifelong accessories such as insulated water bottles instead of plastic ones.
-Not only will they keep your water fresh and the temperature of the water stable even if you’re visiting those sizzling hot regions of the world, but it’s one of the wisest choices you can make to kick plastic form your lifestyle.
+Not only will they keep your water fresh and the temperature of the water stable even if you’re visiting those sizzling hot regions of the world, but it’s one of the wisest choices you can make to kick plastic from your lifestyle.